 - Advanced aspects 6: Time management

-As with Lewis’s previous tasks, he knows that in order to accurately prepare an appropriation account he will have to think through the manual accounting theory, and use his knowledge to help him decide which spreadsheet functions, formula and formatting to use to achieve the right results.
+As with Lewis’s previous tasks, he knows that in order to accurately prepare an appropriation account, he’ll have to think through the manual accounting theory, and use his knowledge to help him decide which spreadsheet functions, formula and formatting to use to achieve the right results.

-Gorgeous Threads have precise instructions for preparing financial information using spreadsheets that they expect the accounts team to follow.
-This includes usings separate worksheets for subcalculations and details, proformas for consistency, writing formulea, linking sheets and using relative and absolute cell referenceing.
+Gorgeous Threads have precise instructions for preparing financial information using spreadsheets, which they expect the accounts team to follow.
+This includes using separate worksheets for subcalculations and details, proformas for consistency, writing formulae, linking sheets and using relative and absolute cell referenceing.

 This is what Lewis finds in the spreadsheet:

-Click Advanced Synoptic Series – Part 3 Spreadsheet to download it and replicate Lewis’s tasks.
+Click Advanced Synoptic Series – Part 3 Spreadsheet to download the file and replicate Lewis’s tasks.

 Lewis starts by pulling through the net profit from the ETB:

 - Click on ETB tab and cell I31 (which is the net profit in the credit column of the SFP)

 - B4 =